filamentphp/panels/docs/03-resources/08-global-search.md

 ## Globally searching across multiple columns

 If you would like to search across multiple columns of your resource, you may override the `getGloballySearchableAttributes()` method.
-"Dot notation" allows you to search inside relationships:
+"Dot notation" allows you to search inside of relationships:

 ```php
 public static function getGloballySearchableAttributes(): array